Premiership of Mark Carney: Foreign policy

 Carney's appointment occurred against the backdrop of Donald Trump's victory in the 2024 United States presidential election and his threats to impose sweeping tariffs on Canada.
 Disagreements over how to handle this threat were seen as being a contributor to the Trudeau ministry's collapse.
 However, the Trump administration's conduct would soon spark a political revival for the Liberals, with the ensuing trade war, along with the President's threats to annex Canada, greatly reducing the Liberals' polling gap with the Conservatives.
 By the time Carney was sworn in as prime minister, the polling gap had been eliminated altogether and the Liberals were in the lead, putting them in striking distance of a majority government.
 The scale of their political turnaround was described by analysts as having "little precedent" in Canadian history.

 Carney's first foreign visits were to France and the United Kingdom on March 17 to strengthen mutual security and sovereignty, meeting French President Emmanuel Macron and British Prime Minister Keir Starmer.
 Carney pledged to step up Canada's place on the world stage, beginning with meeting the 2% NATO defence spending target in Fiscal Year 2026, and moving to replace the role of the US in lieu of the Trump administration.

 In June 2025, Carney compared the Israeli invasion of the Gaza Strip and occupation of the West Bank to the Russian invasion of Ukraine.
-Following the Israeli strikes on Iran in June 2025, Carney reaffirmed "Israel's right to defend itself" and called for restraint.
+Following Israeli strikes on Iran in June 2025, Carney reaffirmed "Israel's right to defend itself" and called for restraint; though, Carney supported the 2026 Israeli–United States strikes on Iran while stressing that Canada was not party to the operation.
+In October 2025, Carney confirmed that Canada would fulfill its commitments to the International Criminal Court (ICC) and stated that, should Israeli Prime Minister Benjamin Netanyahu enter Canadian territory, he would be detained.
+In October, he attended the Gaza peace summit in Sharm El Sheikh, Egypt.
+In January 2026, Trump invited Carney to join the Gaza Board of Peace; this invitation was later rescinded.